 When you see shoes with the Jumpman logo on them, you immediately think “basketball.”
-And it is no surprise given that the person depicted in it is NBA’s greatest all-time player, Michael Jordan.
+And it is no surprise given that the person depicted in it is NBA’s all-time greatest player, Michael Jordan.
 In 1984, Nike designers Tinker Hatfield, Peter Moore, and Bruce Kilgore created the legendary Air Jordan I shoe exclusively for Michael.
 The trainer’s instant success soon led to the establishment of the Jordan brand.

 Now that it’s been more than 30 years since its introduction, the brand has evolved immensely.
-It has gained a significant weight in both basketball scene and the streetwear culture.
+It has gained significant weight in both basketball scene and the streetwear culture.
 Its popularity has not decreased even after the retirement of His Airness in 2003.
 Along with the brand’s sought-after basketball shoes and casual sneakers, it has also expanded to produce workout footwear.
 Even though there aren’t many Jordan training shoes available on the market today, these models are worth considering whether you are a long-time Jordan fan or not.

 Jordan workout shoes are crafted to meet whatever training needs an athlete may have off the court.
 Be it a gym session or any other cross-training activity that helps to improve the overall physical form, these shoes are ready to serve.

 Though a bit shadowed by their more popular siblings, Jordan trainers still carry certain uniqueness in the way they are designed.
-Unlike basketball shoes, these cross-trainers are made with a variety of different activities in mind which determines the kind of silhouette, cushioning, and support they have.
+Unlike Jordan basketball shoes, these cross-trainers are made with a variety of different activities in mind which determines the kind of silhouette, cushioning, and support they have.

-Upper.
 All training shoes from Jordan come with a low-cut upper to provide freedom of movement for the ankle.
 At the same time, some models feature an extended tongue and collar to keep the footwear securely on the foot.
 As for the materials, these shoes tend to use some sort of woven textile, including Flyweave, Flyknit, or Hyperweave to keep the upper breathable and flexible.
 Various synthetic overlays are also employed for added structure and protection in the high-wear areas.
 Finally, the foothold is completed by a combination of laces and a midfoot strap which offer an adjustable fit.

-Midsole.
 Just like most workout shoes, Jordan trainers utilize a low-profile midsole to help the wearer feel more in control of their movements and the surface.
 This cushioning unit is rather firm and is made of different foam compounds.
 Some of the examples include the Lunarlon (used in Jordan Trainer Prime) and the Phylon (found in Jordan Trainer 2 Flyknit, Jordan Relentless).
 They are created to be flexible and responsive to maintain the energy return upon each step or jump.
 Some of the models also incorporate the Air Zoom technology for an enhanced rebound and shock absorption (Jordan Trainer 1 Low and Jordan Trainer 3).
 In most shoes, the midsole protrudes upwards to form a wall on the lateral side.
 It is meant to add stability during side-to-side movements and prevent the foot from rolling over the edge of the sole.

-Outsole.
 There is no uniform design for the outer side of the sole among Jordan trainers.
 Each new model sports a completely different lug pattern, sometimes making use of Nike’s proprietary Tri-Star pattern for better multi-directional flexibility.
 However, each variation is made of a durable rubber compound and is meant to provide traction on various training surfaces.

 Note!
 The brand typically releases a new edition of the Jordan Trainer line around June/July.
 The most recent model is the Jordan Trainer 3 which arrived in July 2018.